 Regarding data, there are multiple ways in which smart grid technologies may introduce new cyber vulnerabilities into the system.
-For example an attacker could gain access to a remote or intermediate smart grid device and change data values monitored or received from down-stream devices, and pass the incorrect data up-stream to cause operators or automatic programs to take incorrect actions.
-As was mentioned previously, the potential exists for off-grid equipment to adversely affect the bulk power system through corrupted communications.
+For example an attacker could gain access to a remote or intermediate smart grid device and change data values monitored or received from downstream devices, and pass the incorrect data up-stream to cause operators or automatic programs to take incorrect actions.